Lena Dunham tells Howard Stern that Malia Obama was an ‘angel’ interning on ‘Girls’

 “No, but we actually, because of her age at the time we couldn’t do the graphic sex scenes around her if we wanted to,” said Jenni Konner, the Girls showrunner and Dunham’s production partner.

 “She is so smart,” Dunham added.
-“I once asked her, ‘What’s your favorite movie?’ and she was like, ‘Well, do you want me to list by my favorite director, actor or cinematographer?’
+“I once asked her, ‘What’s your favourite movie?’ and she was like, ‘Well, do you want me to list by my favourite director, actor or cinematographer?’
 And I was like, ‘You are smarter than me, let’s just be done with that.’”

 “Will you let Barron Trump intern?”
 Stern joked of the conservative real estate mogul’s 10-year-old son.